 "BUT there are some things which cannot be excused!" barks ‘IT’ during a song of a previous effort (why that went down to be at least audible" Another story, for another day), and while I am not fond of being interrupted by ‘IT” barking, I must admit that this vocal gesture was more pertinent to the semantics of the tune.
 In retrospect, I firmly believe the diehards pardoned you, Sir, mainly for proving true to your intelligence and accepting Bruce and Adrian back shortly after this fiasco.
 After all, under bad weather, the survival instinct of a focused captain, who knows how to count the losses - this was the lowest selling release by Maiden if I recall correctly - indicates: It is fair to dismiss, a simple two variable model for something more complex yet familiar; even if that means getting back to start all over again, with a crew that once abandoned the ship, with band mates that left you - with IRON freaking MAIDEN... plus Janick, but he is okay; after all, even the most effective models contain residual, and let's be honest - better containing residual than containing “IT”, won’t you agree"

 Strictly for non-commercial use, the short story IT is a satirical fictional interpretation, concerning the strange events that took place during the recordings of an album, as an effort to shed some light on the facts rendering it inaudible.

 All “ITS” appearing in this work are fictitious.
-Any resemblance to real persons, living or dead, is purely coincidental, after all no IT can be real…
+Any resemblance to real persons, living or dead, is purely coincidental, for no IT can be real… Can it"

 *Tips on reciting.Retrieved from poetryoutloud.org